sofiawallq/vintage-corner/README.md

 # Vintage Corner

 Vintage Corner is an online store with a carefully selected assortment of vintage items for the home.
-Every piece is unique and in general there is only one copy of every item.
-On the webpage the user can view all products avaliable at the moment, sort them into categories or filter them in a preferred order.
-The user can also register for a personal account where they can view and update their personal information such as delivery address, view their order history and save their payment details for future orders.
+Every piece is unique and in general there is only one copy of every item, but you might find multiple items in the same category.
+On the webpage the user can view all products avaliable at the moment, sort them into categories, or filter them in a preferred order.
+The user can also register for a personal account where they can view and update their personal information such as delivery address, view their order history and save their details for future orders.
 The user have full CRUD functionality to update their profile or manage their shopping cart before making a purchase.

-It is a Full Stack e-commerce store build with the help of the Django framework and in addition the users CRUD functionality the site admin also have the option to add ,edit or delete items directly in the browser interface.
+Vintage Corner is a Full Stack e-commerce store build with the help of the Django framework, and in addition the users CRUD functionality the site admin also have the option to add, edit or delete items directly in the browser interface.

-The live website can be seen [here]()
+The live website can be seen [here](https://vintage-corner-9f26bce1e332.herokuapp.com/)

 ![printscreen responsive website]()